TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/CreateAMenu/Index.rst

    </ul>

-It is customary to declare new objects as sup-properties of the :code:`lib` top-level object.
+It is customary to declare new objects as sup-properties of the `lib` top-level object.
 We can give it any name that hasn't been assigned yet.

 .. code-block:: typoscript